 - No. 1.
-Greenhouse gas emissions (Scope 1, Scope 2, Scope 3) - No. 2.
-Carbon footprint - No. 3.
-Greenhouse gas intensity - No. 4.
-Exposure to companies active in the fossil fuel sector - No. 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - No. 14.
-Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)
+"Greenhouse gas emissions" (Scope 1, Scope 2, Scope 3 and total) - No. 2.
+"Carbon footprint" - No. 3.
+"Greenhouse gas intensity of investee companies" - No. 4.
+"Exposure to companies active in the fossil fuel sector" - No. 10.
+"Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises" - No. 14.
+"Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons)"